nikhilsp1585/Vicuna-Test/README.md

 ```
 make PROJ=project_name
 ```
-it will create file in the directory where Makefile resides.
+it will create vicuna test project in the directory where Makefile resides.
 Also it copies the Vicuna-Test Makefile to PROJ folder.
 This Makefile is in ```guide/Makefile```